AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-coupon.md

 As of Commerce 2.4.7, shoppers can apply multiple coupons to a cart.
 Merchants can also apply multiple coupons using shopping assistance.

+   >[!NOTE]
+   >
+   >Cart price rules that have the same priority do not result in a combined discount.
+Each rule (coupon) is applied to matching products separately, one-by-one, according to the cart price rule ID in the database.
+To control the discount applying order it is recommended to set the different priority for each added cart price rule.

 ## Configure coupon codes

 The length and format of automatically generated coupon codes is controlled by the configuration.
 The characters can be set to all numbers, all letters, or a combination.
 You can insert a dash at set intervals to make it easy to read, and add a prefix and suffix to associate the code with a specific campaign or initiative.